jashapiro/BioCS/BioCS_syllabus_2015.md

 This course is an introduction to biology through computer science, or an introduction to computer science through biology.
 The course will examine biological systems through the application of computer science, exploring concepts from bioinformatics, evolution, ecology, and molecular biology through the practice of writing and modifying code in the Python programming language.
 The course will introduce students to the subject matter and branches of computer science as an academic discipline, and the nature, development, coding, testing, documenting and analysis of the efficiency and limitations of algorithms.

 ### Learning objectives
+The goal of this course is to introduce concepts from computer science and biology in an integrated approach, while drawing connections between these two fields of study.
+Specifically, students completing the course should be able to:

+* Read, write, and modify computer code in the Python language utilizing programming constructs such as variables, functions, loops, conditional statements, and objects.
+* Design, implement, and debug programs to perform computational tasks.
+* Model biological systems in a computational framework, and gain biological insights from those models.
+* Understand common models of biological evolution and population genetics and explore their application to optimizing computational problems.

 ## Tentative Schedule